music-non-stop/music_non_stop/README.md

-# JavaScript Audio
+## JavaScript Audio
-I have created a class for playing audio files.
-Since we're going to use mp3-format I named it MP3Player.
+We have created a class for playing audio files.
+Since we're going to use mp3-format it is named 'MP3Player'.
 The class is defined in mp3-player.js.

-## MP3Player
+### MP3Player

-### Constructor
+#### Constructor
 The constructor accepts two parameters **path** and **playlist**

 **path** is the path to the folder with the mp3-files.
 The path is relative to the html document in which the script is loaded.